 In the summer of 1989, a travelling exhibit of Mapplethorpe's work, The Perfect Moment, was touring American museums.
 This exhibit contained a number of images from the “X Portfolio,” Mapplethorpe's BDSM collection.
-This included images like his infamous self-portrait with a bullwhip in his anus.
-By the late 1980s, this wasn't wildly outside what you might find in other avant-garde American photography – except that one exhibit, put on by the Institute of Contemporary Art at the Corcoran Gallery in Washington, D.C., had been partly funded by the National Endowment for the Arts, an agency of the American government.
+This included images like his infamous self-portrait with a bull-whip in his anus.
+By the late 1980s, this wasn't wildly outside what you might find in other avant-garde American photography.
+Except for that one exhibit, put on by the Institute of Contemporary Art at the Corcoran Gallery in Washington, D.C., partly funded by the National Endowment for the Arts, an agency of the American government.

-Outside the gay and BDSM communities – and outside the community of people who really care about fine art photography, which is perhaps even smaller than the kink world – Mapplethorpe is best known for the political firestorm that erupted around his NEA-funded show.
+Outside the gay and BDSM communities – and the community of people who care about fine art photography, which is perhaps even smaller – Robert Mapplethorpe is best known for the political firestorm that surrounded his NEA-funded show.
 Indeed, he's recently regained some of his political relevance.
-President Trump's proposed budget completely eliminates funding for the NEA, something conservatives unsuccessfully tried to use his work to achieve.
+President Trump's proposed budget completely eliminates funding for the NEA; something conservatives unsuccessfully tried to use his work to achieve.
 But his lasting legacy will be the way in which he treated sex in his work:

 The pleasures of the flesh have been celebrated in erotic art for millennia.
 In some paintings, the meanings are subtle and implied, but others are